gousiosg/homepage/about.md

 ### Bio

-*Dr. Georgios Gousios* holds an MSc with distinction from the University of Manchester, UK and a PhD from the Athens University of Economics and Business,GR, both on Software Engineering.
+*Dr. Georgios Gousios* is an assistant professor at the Radboud Universiteit Nijmegen.
+He holds an MSc with distinction from the University of Manchester, UK and a PhD from the Athens University of Economics and Business,GR, both on Software Engineering.
 He has worked as a researcher in several national and international research projects and provided consulting services in both multinational and emerging startup companies.
 He has published more that 20 papers in various fields and also co-edited the "Beautiful Architectures" book (OReilly, 2009).
-He was a Marie Curie fellow at TU Delft, where he is currently working as a researcher.
-His research interests include software engineering, systems software and programming languages.
+He was a Marie Curie fellow at TU Delft.
+His research interests include software engineering, software analytics and programming languages.

 A full CV can be provided upon request.